peaceroad/p7d-markdown-it-hr-sandwiched-semantic-container/README.md

 ---
 ```

-In addition, there are times when you want to add a heading in a column or the like.
+Also, there are times when you want to add a heading in a column or the like.
 Therefore, the following description is also acceptable.

 ```md
 ---